 I can remember the story of most of the notebooks I got, and the reasons why I chose that specific notebook, where I got it from, why it was significant, and a rough idea of what that notebook entails.
 Sure, there are a few that were abandoned and some that weren’t fully completed, but many of them are filled with thoughts that made their way onto paper.
 Each one holds a special meaning to me.

 When I started Bullet Journaling, I brought all of my love for notebooks with me as I happily dove into the whole thing.
-One of the first things I did was number them.
+I use the Leuchtturm1917 dot grid notebooks and one of the first things I did was number them.
 As I was filling them with my life’s story and adventures, I thought of them in volumes.

 At one point, I shared with Ryder that I number my Bullet Journals because “Each Bullet Journal contributes another volume to a library of your life” it was something I had thought of earlier that day and was excited to share with him.
 It is a tremendous honor for me that he quoted me and included that in his book.
 It means a lot to me and I’m delighted that I could give back to someone who has inspired me so much.
 Thank you, Ryder.